ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-We have created a **"SignInManager"** mock which returns successful sign in result, if provided with specific username and password.
-Otherwise returns failed result.
+We have created a **"SignInManager"** mock which returns successful sign in result, if specific username and password are provided.
+Otherwise, returns failed result.

 Now we need to tell the testing framework to use our mock instead of the actual implementation.